Scrapbook Titles and Sayings, Clothes and Hats

 • Uptown Saturday night

-• Warning - When I Am an Old Woman I Shall Wear Purple
+• Warning - When I Am An Old Woman I Shall Wear Purple

-When I am an old woman, I shall wear purple with a red hat that doesn't go, and doesn't suit me.
+with a red hat that doesn't go, and doesn't suit me.

-And I shall spend my pension on brandy and summer gloves and satin candles, and say we've no money for butter.
+And I shall spend my pension on brandy and summer gloves

-I shall sit down on the pavement when I am tired and gobble up samples in shops and press alarm bells
+I shall sit down on the pavement when I am tired

-And run my stick along the public railings and make up for the sobriety of my youth.
+and make up for the sobriety of my youth.

-I shall go out in my slippers in the rain and pick the flowers in other people's gardens and learn to spit.
+and pick the flowers in other people's gardens and learn to spit.

-You can wear terrible shirts and grow more fat and eat three pounds of sausages at a go or only bread and pickles for a week
+You can wear terrible shirts and grow more fat

 And hoard pens and pencils and beer nuts and things in boxes.

-But now we must have clothes that keep us dry and pay our rent and
+But now we must have clothes that keep us dry

-not swear in the street and set a good example for the children.
+and set a good example for the children.

 We must have friends to dinner and read the papers.